isa-Lai/Image_Processor/README.md

 ## Features

 - Read file information in .mic15 format from SRAM module and doing **Lossless Decoding**, **Inverse Discrete Cosine Transform**, and **Upsamling and Colourspave Conversion**.
-- For more information, please refer the project specification at [Experiment 1](doc/3dq5-2021-project-description.pdf)
+- For more information, please refer to the [project specification](doc/3dq5-2021-project-description.pdf)

 ## Credit